GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/magento/index.md

 In the `Select acr` section of the extension page, choose the mechanism which you want for authentication.
 If the `Select acr` value in the extension is `none`, users will be sent to pass the OP's default authentication mechanism.

+#### Support
+If you are having any technical issue on using Gluu's OpenID Connect Single Sign-On (SSO) WordPress Plugin you can check our support page or raise support ticket at [https://support.gluu.org](https://support.gluu.org)